vvichar/www/src/routes/+page.md

 ## hiya, name's charlie.

-this is my cave, but on the quite fun interwebs. this website has been made non-modern to preserve the fun-ness of the olf internet. go crazy here, i made this place for a reason.
+this is my cave, but on the quite fun interwebs. this website has been made non-modern to preserve the fun-ness of the old internet. go crazy here, i made this place for a reason.
 Enjoy your stay!

 you will soon be able to visit this website by visiting an onion adress like <span class="letter-break">[charcoal[lost of numbers and letters].onion](https://duckduckgo.com/)</span> in the [Tor Browser](https://torproject.org)